Home » Ted Bundy Utah Locations » This Location

 Serial Killer House in Salt Lake City, Utah

-This is the house where Ted Bundy lived while he was staying in Salt Lake City.
+This is the house where Ted Bundy lived while he was staying in Utah.

-It is situated at 565 1st Avenue in Salt Lake City, Utah.
+It is located at 565 1st Avenue in Salt Lake City.

 Bundy stayed at this address between September 1974 and September 1975.
-At the time, the serial killer had recently started attending the University of Utah Law School.
+At the time, he had recently started attending the University of Utah Law School.

 Shortly after he moved here, women started to disappear from Utah, Colorado, and Idaho.